pranjaldatta/PyVision/README.md

 - [ ] Populate with more architectures (obviously)

-- [x] Come up with an efficient way to make the repository minimal i.e. assets (like weights) will only be downloaded on as-you-need basis.
-All weights are hosted on SRM-MIC Google drive and downloaded using gdown
+- [x] ~~Come up with an efficient way to make the repository minimal i.e. assets (like weights) will only be downloaded on as-you-need basis.~~ All weights are hosted on SRM-MIC Google drive and downloaded using gdown

-- [x] Come up with an efficient way to ensure that heavy architecture specific dependecies are installed only when required.
-ALl heavy assets are installed only when model is being used.
+- [x] ~~Come up with an efficient way to ensure that heavy architecture specific dependecies are installed only when required.~~ All heavy assets are installed only when model is being used.

 ## Note